harshamsh/Haskel-Social-Net-App/README.md

-# implemented a Haskell stack app that uses threads and concurrent computation.
+Implemented a Haskell stack app that uses threads and concurrent computation.
 Our task to simulate a social network.
 The main program will spawn ten “user” threads, and each of these threads model a user in the social network.
 The customers can then (at random intervals) choose one of the other users (at random) and send a random message to that user.
-# in addition, in this ap if the messages sent by the sender were blank the app could detect such messages and inform the user
+In addition, in this ap if the messages sent by the sender were blank the app could detect such messages and inform the user